 Jerry Zremski became a lecturer at the Philip Merrill College of Journalism in July 2022, when he was brought in to lead the college's new local news initiative.

-Jerry Zremski has served as Washington bureau chief of The Buffalo News since January 2007.
+Zremski had been Washington bureau chief of The Buffalo News since January 2007 and upon being hired at Merrill, became a part-time enterprise reporter at the publication.
 A professional journalist since 1982, Zremski joined The Buffalo News in 1984 as a business reporter and has been a Washington reporter for the News since 1989.
 He focuses his coverage on federal issues that are particularly important to readers in Buffalo, as well as the Western New York House delegation and New York’s two senators.

 “From Burma to Buffalo” won the Society of Professional Journalists’ Sigma Delta Chi award for non-deadline newspaper reporting in 2017.
 In addition, in 2018, the Washington Press Club Foundation awarded Zremski the David Lynch Memorial Award for Excellence in Congressional Reporting for his coverage of Rep. Chris Collins.
 Collins was later arrested and charged with felony insider trading in a federal indictment that cited Zremski’s reporting.

-On top of his reporting duties, Zremski is an adjunct professor of journalism at the University of Maryland.
-He previously taught at the George Washington University.
+On top of his reporting duties, Zremski was an adjunct professor of journalism at the University of Maryland.
+He previously taught at The George Washington University.

 Zremski served as president of the National Press Club in 2007.
 He chaired its Speakers Committee in 2014 and 2015.
 He served as president of the Regional Reporters Association in 1997.